Rohan-s18/CSDS338_Lab/Week 3/README.md

 If you are stuck on any of these steps, please check out the contact section to reach out to me.

 ## Files
+This weeks lab modules will demonstrate how to work with pointers in C.
+**Note:** You should look at them in the order in which they are listed here (Not the order in which they are in the directory).

+Files:
+  - ****: